BIATeam/BIADocs/docs/10-Introduction/30-TryIt/20-CreateYourFirstProject.md

     2. Install npm, if you use PrimeNg V6 :

-        1. You can buy a licence on [PrimeNG website](https://primeng.org/lts)
+        1. You can buy a license on [PrimeNG website](https://primeng.org/lts)

-        2. Or go back to a free no LTS version by deleting all licence manager mentions in **'...\MyFirstProject\Angular\package.json'** and install the latest PrimeNG version that doesn't use LTS (you can check the latest version on [PrimeNG's website](https://primeng.org/lts)).
+        2. Or go back to a free no LTS version by deleting all license manager mentions in **'...\MyFirstProject\Angular\package.json'** and install the latest PrimeNG version that doesn't use LTS (you can check the latest version on [PrimeNG's website](https://primeng.org/lts)).
         Go in the `Angular` repository :

         ```ps